git-chglog/git-chglog/README.md

 * [ ] Snippetization of configuration files (improvement of reusability)
 * [ ] More test test test ... (and example)

 ## Thanks

 `git-chglog` is inspired by [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog).
 Thank you!

 ## Contributing

-We are always welcoming your contribution :clap:
+We alway welcome your contributions :clap:

 ### Development